DataTalksClub/datatalksclub.github.io/_books/20210118-deep-learning-structured-data.md

     text: That sounds like a great plan.
 Thanks very much for buying the book and I hope that you find it useful.
   - name: Alexey Grigorev
-    text: 'hey Matt Welke glad to hear that you like ML Bookcamp :smiley: if you have any questions about it, you can use <#C01B0GNNBGS|ml-bookcamp> or <#C01AXGTRESH|books>
-      or just write me in DM
+    text: 'hey Matt Welke glad to hear that you like ML Bookcamp :) if you have any questions about it, you can use `#ml-bookcamp` or `#books` or just write me in DM

       (Sorry Mark for hijacking your thread)'
   - name: Matt Welke
-    text: 'Oh true that''s how I found this Slack server. :stuck_out_tongue:'
+    text: 'Oh true that''s how I found this Slack server. 😛'
   - name: Matt Welke
     text: Yeah I've only completed the first two chapters I think.
 I'm super busy this month finishing up studying for my GCP data engineer cert (I take the exam